Replacing a Lost License in Alaska

-The expiration date on your replacement license will remain the same as on the original license.
+The expiration date on your replacement license will remain the same as your original Alaska driver's license.

-To apply, just download and fill out the State of Alaska Request for a Temporary License or an Extension (Form 481) and mail or fax it to:
+To apply, just download and fill out the State of Alaska Request for a Temporary License or an Extension (Form 481), and mail or fax it along with your fee to:

 State of Alaska

 Attn: Temporary License

 Juneau, AK 99811